oracle-samples/oaim-sandbox/README.md

 ## Getting Started

-The **Oracle AI Microservices Sandbox** is available to install in your own environment, which may be a developer's desktop, on-premises data center environment, or a cloud provider.
+The **Explorer** is available to install in your own environment, which may be a developer's desktop, on-premises data center environment, or a cloud provider.
 It can be run either on bare-metal, within a container, or in a Kubernetes Cluster.

 For more information, including more details on **Setup and Configuration** please visit the [documentation](https://oracle-samples.github.io/oaim-sandbox).